nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 </box>

 <box type="warning" seamless>
-**Caution Box:** Alerts users to potential issues or problems that may arise.
+**Caution Box:** Alerts you to potential issues or problems that may arise.
 </box>

 ## Features